Table of Contents

 How to do a Sea-Doo Coolant Flush on a Jetski

-My Sea-Doo jet ski coolant was well over due at 3 years.
-Coolant will start to lose its anti-corrosive properties and fail, so best to get it replaced at manufactures recommendations.
+My Sea-Doo GTI jet ski coolant was well overdue at 3 years.
+Coolant will start to lose its anti-corrosive properties and fail, so best to get it replaced at the manufacturer’s recommendations.

 Replace Sea-Doo Coolant

-5 Litres will be enough to completely change out your jet-ski coolant.
+5 Liters will be enough to completely change out your jet-ski coolant.

-- Remove coolant pressure cap from over flow plastic tank.
+- Remove the coolant pressure cap from the overflow plastic tank.

-- Carefully remove stainless drain plug from bottom of ride plate using hex Allen key and drain into a container.
-Do this where spillage wont matter.
+- Carefully remove the stainless drain plug from the bottom of the ride plate using a hex Allen key and drain it into a container.
+Do this where spillage won’t matter.

-- Pour demineralised water into overflow tank and flush out any remaining coolant.
-When it’s finished draining pour a 50/50 mix into the overflow tank
+- Pour demineralized water into the overflow tank and flush out any remaining coolant.
+When it’s finished draining pour a 50/50 mix into the overflow tank.

 - Have someone watch the drain plug as you pour the mix in, as soon as there are no air bubbles, screw in the drain plug.
-This is optional but helps not having to re-top up coolant next time you go for a ride.
+This is optional but helps not to have to re-top up coolant next time you go for a ride.